pendle-finance/pendle-sdk-core-v2-docs/rendered-docs/docs/Router/add-remove-liquidity.mts.md

 The result is `2^256 - 1`.
 As stated above, this is a _wrapped_ process.

+For the other ERC20 tokens, the process is similar.

 ### Step 3.
 Make a transaction

 ```ts